-The Plans have been further strengthened to clarify the performance indicators over the five year timeframe.
+The plans have been further strengthened to clarify the performance indicators over the five year timeframe.

-A robust monitoring and evaluation framework, that tracks progress across all S75 grounds has been established.
+A robust monitoring and evaluation framework, that tracks progress across all S75 grounds has been established - for more details see page 17.

 Screening and Equality Impact Assessment (EQIA) processes